SinanGabel/Linux-commands/README.md

 # Sync source to destination.
 # Note that versions (of versioning) are not transferred
 gsutil rsync -r -n gs://[source bucket] gs://[destination bucket]

+## bash script for combining with urls.txt above
+--- start ---

+#!/bin/bash

+# Replace 'urls.txt' with the actual name of your file

+while read -r url; do

+# Extract the filename from the URL

+filename=$(basename "$url")

+# Copy the file to Google Cloud Storage

+gsutil cp "$url" ./"$filename"

+done < urls.txt

+--- end ---

 ```